Benjamin Atiabou

-Benjamin Atiabou (born 19 January 2004) is an Austrian professional footballer who plays as a right-back for 2.
-Liga club Liefering, on loan from Red Bull Salzburg.
+Benjamin Atiabou (born 19 January 2004) is an Austrian professional footballer who plays as a right-back for Regionalliga Nord club Werder Bremen II.

 Club career

-Atiabou has been playing as a right back in the Red Bull Salzburg system since 2009.
-He became a regular for Liefering during the 2021–22 season.
+Atiabou played in the Red Bull Salzburg system from 2009.
+He became a regular for FC Liefering during the 2021–22 season.

+On 3 September 2024, Atiabou joined German Regionalliga Nord club Werder Bremen II.

 International career

 Born in Salzburg, Atiabou is of Moroccan descent.
 He was called up to the Morocco U17s for a training camp in October 2020.
 He is a youth international for Austria, having played up to the Austria U18s.